 Table 21.10.100C

 Allowed Uses and Basic Development Standards

-Parking Ratio
+Parking Ratio s

-Section Use Special Regulations
+Section Use Unit of Measure Minimum - required, Maximum allowed Special Regulations

-Pet and Animal a. c.
-The Technical Committee may
+Pet and Animal a The Technical Committee may

 Sales and waive the parking requirement for

 Service restaurant/deli/cafe uses less than

 750 sq ft provided:

 I. The use is located in an office

 building and primarily serves the

 occupants and guests of the office

 building, or

-II.
-The use is visible from and -within
+II .
+The use is visible from and within

 100 feet one-quarter of a mile of a

 promenade or Downtown park, such

 as, Luke McRedmond Park,

 Anderson Park, O'Leary Park, The

 Edge Skate Park, or the 83rd Street

 Promenade, for example, or within

 100 feet one-quarter of a mile of a

 critical areas' buffer of the

 Sammamish River and access to the

 River Trail, or within one-quarter

 mile of a major transit stop (RCW

 36.70A.696), and is a pedestrian-

 Table 21.10.100C Allowed Uses and Basic Development Standards

 Parking Ratio

-Section Use Special Regulations
+Section Use Unit of Measure Minimum - required, Maximum allowed Special Regulations

 oriented use the use is designed to

 enliven the pedestrian

 environment and primarily cater to

 pedestrians and outdoor patrons.

 C. General Services are allowed only

 on the ground floor of multistory

 mixed-use residential buildings.

 Except, General Service uses may

 occupy existing single-family

 structures in existence prior to 2005

 provided

 1. on-site parking is not located in the front yard;

 2. the exterior of the structure and

 landscaping maintains a single-family

 character; and

 3. the use is consistent with

 Comprehensive Plan Policies for the

 zone.

 E. Repealed.

 F. Repealed.